Samsung SSD on white background

 Cons

-Mac users unlikely to benefit from the full 2000 MB/s transfer speeds as USB 3.2 Gen 2×2 may not be fully supported.
+Mac users are unlikely to benefit from the full 2000 MB/s transfer speeds as USB 3.2 Gen 2×2 may not be fully supported.

 Pricey for Mac users not able to access full speed who could opt for the Samsung T7 Shield instead